osohq/oso/docs/content/any/guides/policies/index.md

 because the `authorize` function generates queries of the form `allow(actor, action, resource)`.
 But you can write rules for whatever you like and use them from within your `allow` rules.
-For instance, to use the [built-in roles features](guides/rbac), you need to define a rule that handles roles might look like this:
+For instance, to use the [resource block feature](guides/rbac) for implementing RBAC, you need to define an `allow` rule that calls a `has_permission` rule:

 <!-- TODO: We should update these rules to reflect our current role policy semantics. -->
 ```polar